Bluestone Group: Funding

-Bluestone originated loans using shorter term warehouse funding, provided by Nomura International, Westpac and Barclays.
-The warehouse lines were periodically refinanced via securitisation, a process in which portfolios of loans are sold to special purpose entities which issue mortgage backed bonds to fund the purchase.
+Bluestone originated loans using shorter-term warehouse funding, provided by Nomura International, Westpac and Barclays.
+The warehouse lines were periodically refinanced via securitisation, a process in which portfolios of loans are sold to special purpose entities which issue mortgage-backed bonds to fund the purchase.
 Bluestone completed seventeen securitisations totalling over A$4.5b between April 2002 and February 2008.
 The Sapphire series comprised eleven Australian and four New Zealand transactions involving residential mortgages.
 Emerald I and II were the first securitisations of Australian reverse mortgages.
 Bluestone was the first issuer in Australia to have transactions rated by all three major rating agencies (Standard & Poors, Fitch Ratings and Moody's), and bonds were sold to a mix of Australasian, Asian and European investors.
-In 2003, Bluestone became the first lender to issue notes secured by mortgage backed bonds to retail investors in New Zealand.
+In 2003, Bluestone became the first lender to issue notes secured by mortgage-backed bonds to retail investors in New Zealand.
 The Sapphire Securities series was fully repaid in 2007.

-The Global Financial Crisis (GFC)
+2008 financial crisis

 In early 2007, Bluestone employed over 200 staff and was originating around A$100m per month of residential, commercial and reverse mortgage business.
-The market for mortgage backed securities (RMBS) changed radically in July 2007, the start of the Credit Crunch.
+The market for mortgage-backed securities (RMBS) changed radically in July 2007, the start of the Credit Crunch.
 From this point onwards, risk aversion in the debt capital markets increased sharply, and the RMBS market effectively shut in early 2008.
 RAMS, a large non-bank mortgage lender failed in August 2007, the first major casualty of the credit crunch in Australia.
 The business had been listed on the Australian Securities Exchange just eight weeks earlier at a market capitalisation of A$880m.

-Bluestone was one of the last lenders to access the Australian and NZ debt capital markets without government support in late 2007 and early 2008, placing approx. A$650m of mortgage backed bonds.
+Bluestone was one of the last lenders to access the Australian and NZ debt capital markets without government support in late 2007 and early 2008, placing approximately A$650m of mortgage-backed bonds.
 The environment deteriorated again sharply in 2008 as the equity markets caught up with the scale of the turmoil in the structured credit markets, and started a major sell-off.
 Confidence in financial institutions of all types deteriorated throughout the year, and many banks struggled to fund themselves in the interbank markets, where borrowing rates rose sharply.
-Pressure built for financial institutions on multiple fronts, culminating in the failure of Lehman Brothers in September 2008.
-Governments in most developed countries implemented emergency support strategies designed to back-stop their struggling banks.
-In Australia, bank deposits were guaranteed and a small (A$7b) mortgage backed bond purchase programme was introduced by the government.
-Government strategies were virtually all based on supporting their various regulated banking systems however, and non-bank lenders such as Bluestone were largely left to fend for themselves.
-Most non-bank lenders radically curtailed their lending as a result, or stopped completely.
-Bluestone ceased new lending in May 2008, with the exception of further advances and re-draws to existing customers, and regular payments to its existing reverse mortgage customers.
+Pressure built for financial institutions on multiple fronts, culminating in the bankruptcy of Lehman Brothers in September 2008.